 Decorative Cremation urns

 This range of simple and elegant decorative urns are made of porcelain and have been handmade and hand painted by artists so each one is a completely unique memorial urn.
 The form and decoration are inspired by nature to create a feeling of completeness.
-You can choose either the plain white porcelain urn or the white porcelain urn with flowers, and there is a white porcelain keepsake urn that accompanies any of the white porcelain memorial urns.
+You can choose either the white porcelain urn with flowers, or there is a white porcelain keepsake urn that accompanies any of the white porcelain memorial urns.

 Dimensions: Urn – Height 25cm, Keepsake – Height 10cm